xemantic/shader-web-background/README.md

 ### Code conventions

-Originally this project was developed using
+This project has been developed using
 [IntelliJ IDEA](https://www.jetbrains.com/idea/) with
 [google-java-format](https://plugins.jetbrains.com/plugin/8527-google-java-format)
 plugin enabled.
 The most noticeable element of this style are 2 spaces